Ultras: England

+Austria

+Many Austrian clubs have ultras groups supporting them, most notably SK Rapid, who had the first group in Austria in 1988, the "Ultras Rapid Block West 1988", who are still very active and are in control of most the so-called "Block West" in the Weststadion, together with groups like "Tornados", "Lords", "SAF 2012", "Lions" and others, creating the biggest ultras support among all Austrian clubs, at home and away as well.
+Other clubs like FK Austria Wien, Sturm Graz or SV Austria Salzburg are also known for their active supporting scene.
+Many ultras groups have active friendships with groups from friendly clubs, mostly from Germany, Italy, Greece and Hungary.

 Hungary

-Several clubs in Hungary have large ultras groups, such as Ferencváros (Green Monsters), Újpest (Viola Fidelity), Diósgyőr (Ultras Diósgyőr), Honvéd (Ultras Kispest, Északi Kanyar), Fehérvár (Red Blue Devils), Tatabánya (Turul Ultrái) and Debrecen (Szívtiprók Ultras Debrecen).
+Several clubs in Hungary have large ultras groups, such as Ferencváros (Green Monsters), Újpest (Viola Fidelity), Diósgyőr (Ultras Diósgyőr), Honvéd (Ultras Kispest, Északi Kanyar), Fehérvár (Red Blue Devils), Tatabánya (Turul Ultrái), Debrecen (Szívtiprók Ultras Debrecen) and other strongly developing groups such as Kecskemét (Ultras Kecskemét) Szeged (Ultras Szeged).
 The national team of Hungary has an ultras group known as the Carpathian Brigade.
 The group was formed in 2009.
 Hungarian ultras occupy sector B Central at the Puskás Aréna.

 Portugal

+Greece

+In Greece, most professional football teams have an ultras group.
+Most of them are named after a gate number which refers to the specific place where the fans are situated at the stadium.
+Others have actual names or no special names at all and they are named after their supporting team.

+Serbia

+Red Star Belgrade have one of the most dedicated ultras groups in Europe, Delije is a collective name for supporters of various groups that are a part of the Red Star Belgrade multi-sport club.

+They attend every match, and usually do choreographies and shout chants, with many subgroups present on the stadium as well.

+FK Partizan, have an ultras group of their own named Grobari (Gravediggers).They generally support all clubs within the Partizan multi-sports club, and mostly wear black and white symbols, which are the club's colors.

 Denmark

 FC Copenhagen (Sektion 12) and Brøndby IF (Sydsiden) have some of the most renowned ultras groups on the continent, and the derby between the two is also one of the fiercest in Europe.

-AaB's Ultra group caused a 14-minute delay in the 2020 Danish Cup final for a failure to adhere to COVID-19 social distancing rules.
-The group was ultimately ejected from the stadium and the game resumed, which was won by SønderjyskE.
+AaB's ultras group caused a 14-minute delay in the 2020 Danish Cup final for a failure to adhere to COVID-19 social distancing rules.
+The group was ultimately ejected from the stadium and the game resumed, which was won by Sønderjyske.